Safe Harbour FAQsDownload PDF version

 - Brokers: to raise capital or sell assets as a part of the restructuring plan; and

-- Lenders (and their advisers): to negotiate the restructure of debt obligations.
+- Lenders (and their advisers): to negotiate the restructure of finance debts.

 Is ASX disclosure necessary?